 - There is a need for special batteries to be designed.
 These should be able to last longer.

 - Seamless Bluetooth/Wi-Fi connection or new communication protocol also is a point that needs to be considered.
-If the device is not seamlessly connected, the results delivered could go haywire. enter site
+If the device is not seamlessly connected, the results delivered could go haywire. source

 The blog may serve as a mere outline to those in the business.
 The field only expands with every passing day, and I could certainly key down unending pages on the same.
 However, the while this blog gave you readers more or less a detailed insight on the use of external wearables, let me speak on what is coming up next.
 The next blog will speak on implanted medical devices.
 Till then toggle on!